We are going to Jordan this summer! When we said this sentence, our friends and familly were generally surprised by this choice of travel.

 During your walk among the ruins, you will discover three emblematic sites in excellent condition: the hippodrome, the theater and the forum.
 Count on about 3 hours of visit to take the time to explore all the corners.

-–> Practical information: The cities of Jerash and Amman are included in the Jordan Pass.
+Useful information old city of Jerash and Amman are included in the Jordan Pass.

 5. Canyoning in Wadi Mujib – ❤❤